jckaren1124/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/89353378/140006484-e856ba44-5e1c-4dff-892a-9795d6384bd3.png)

-•	The mentorship_eligibility table filters past employees and only includes current employees who are nearing retirement age.
+•	The mentorship_eligibility table filters past employees and only includes current employees who are at age 56.
 This is a better representation of retiring employees from Pewlett-Hackard.

 mentorship_eligibility: